e-hermoso/bamazon/README.md

 ```
 node bamazonSupervisor.js
 ```
-The image below shows when a supervisor selects View Product Sales by Department, the app should display a summarized table in their terminal/bash window.
-Use the table below as a guide.
+The image below shows when a supervisor selects View Product Sales by Department, the app displays a summarized table in their terminal/bash window.

 ![Alt text](images/superVisor.png?raw=true)